-- 24. In September 2015 the Board identified three possible approaches (Alpha, Beta and Gamma) for reinforcing the underlying rationale of IAS 32. - 25.
+- 23. In September 2015 the Board identified three possible approaches (Alpha, Beta and Gamma) for reinforcing the underlying rationale of IAS 32. - 24.
 The three approaches represent different candidates for potential improvements to IAS 32.
-However, the three approaches address the challenges identified in different ways, and will have different implications regarding: - (a) the classification of liabilities and equity;
+However, the three approaches address the challenges identified in different ways, and will have different implications regarding: - (a) the classification of liabilities and equity; - (b) which additional sub-classifications, and presentation requirements for those subclasses, are needed to provide information regarding features not captured by the distinction between liabilities and equity alone; and - (c) any other changes required to improve the consistency, completeness and clarity of the requirements.

-- (b) which additional sub-classifications, and presentation requirements for those subclasses, are needed to provide information regarding features not captured by the distinction between liabilities and equity alone; and - (c) any other changes required to improve the consistency, completeness and clarity of the requirements. - 26.
-Appendix A includes a summary of the three approaches being developed and Appendix B includes a summary of the classification outcomes for some simple instruments. - 27.
+- 25. Appendix A includes a summary of the three approaches being developed and Appendix B includes a summary of the classification outcomes for some simple instruments. - 26.
 In February 2016, the Board discussed the further development of the three approaches it had identified as potential ways of improving IAS 32.
-The Board's discussions focused on developing approach Gamma, because: - (a) it distinguishes claims based on a combination of the features used to distinguish claims in the other approaches (Alpha and Beta). - (b) its classification outcomes are closest to the existing outcomes of IAS 32. - 28.
+The Board's discussions focused on developing approach Gamma, because: - (a) it distinguishes claims based on a combination of the features used to distinguish claims in the other approaches (Alpha and Beta). - (b) its classification outcomes are closest to the existing outcomes of IAS 32. - 27.
 In February 2016 (Agenda Paper 5C), the Board also had a preliminary session discussing the challenges in accounting for claims with conditional alternative liability and equity settlement outcomes.
 This discussion included considering the application of the proposals in the Board's Exposure Draft Conceptual Framework for Financial Reporting (the CF ED).
-The Board will continue to consider the challenges with these claims at a future meeting. - 29.
+The Board will continue to consider the challenges with these claims at a future meeting. - 28.
 In October 2016 (Agenda Paper 5B), the Board tentatively decided that, under the Gamma approach, economic incentives that might influence the issuer's decision to exercise its rights should not be considered when classifying a claim as either a liability or equity.
-Thus, under the Gamma approach, classification would be based on the substantive rights and obligations established by a contract, including obligations that are established indirectly through the terms of the contract, which is similar to the requirements in IAS 32.
+Thus, under the Gamma approach, classification would be based on the substantive rights and obligations established by a contract, including obligations that are established indirectly through the terms of the contract, which is similar to the requirements in IAS 32. - 29.
+In November 2016 (Agenda Paper 5B), the Board discussed whether the exception as set out in paragraphs 16A and 16B, or 16C and 16D, of IAS 32 is still needed given the classification and presentation requirements of the Gamma approach.
+Currently, the Board is not aware of any issues with the application of the exception as set out in paragraphs 16A and 16B, or 16C and 16D, of IAS 32.
+The Board also observed that applying the Gamma approach to instruments that meet the exception might address some of, but not all of, the previous concerns which led to the exception.
+Hence, the exception might continue to be required under the Gamma approach.